 No, they are not!
 These sinks are unbelievably easy to keep clean and looking like new.
-They don’t leave water marks, scratches, or spots like stainless sinks might, and there are no black marks to constantly be rubbing out as there are with porcelain ceramics.
+They don’t leave watermarks, scratches, or spots as stainless sinks might, and there are no black marks to constantly be rubbing out as there are with porcelain ceramics.
 A little dish soap and a sponge is all it takes for a quick clean-up.

-Two members of my family have the white-and biscuit-colored sinks that will occasionally get a black mark from dark-colored pots rubbed hard on the sink.
+Two members of my family have the white-and-biscuit-colored sinks that will occasionally get a black mark from dark-colored pots rubbed hard on the sink.
 They report that the marks come right off with the scrubby side of a sponge.
-If for some reason you have neglected regular maintenance or have particularly hard water that has lightened the look of the darker colored sinks, Bar Keeper’s Friend and a little mineral oil brings out a brand-new luster.
+If for some reason you have neglected regular maintenance or have particularly hard water that has lightened the look of the darker colored sinks, Bar Keeper’s Friend and a little mineral oil bring out a brand-new luster.

 Yes, that’s one of the best parts about choosing these sinks.
 Unlike stainless and most ceramic sinks, they come in seven different fashion-conscious colors and 23 different shapes.
 You can choose to accent your countertop with a contrasting color or blend in with a less-conspicuous choice.
 They are available in either the classic drop-in or stylish undermount configurations.